mathiasverraes/15yearsddd/manuscript/scott-millett/essay.md

 *Parts of this essay first appeared in the book Patterns, Principles, and Practices of Domain-Driven Design (Wrox 2015) by Scott Millett and Nick Tune.*

 If I could offer you one piece of advice (apart from always wear sunscreen), it would be to do your utmost to move beyond simply understanding your domain and get to a position where you are in sync with your business vision, goals, strategy and constraints.
-Dare I say you should obsess over your business and your customers.
 You should share the same worries as your business counterparts: are we going to hit budget? how do we successfully launch our proposition in a new territory? how do we remove the bottleneck in fulfillment?
 If you are able to move to a more fundamental level of understanding for your business then you should be in a position that not only gives you a deeper level of understanding for your domain, enabling you to produce effective solutions, but will also allow you to proactively identify product opportunities that offer true business value.

 It should come as no surprise to you that software is eating the world and that IT is now a crucial capability in any organisation.
 However most technical teams only seem to have a shallow understanding of the domain they work within and in my experience are more focused on tech for tech’s sake over the overall strategy and needs of a business.
 Advances in technology have afforded a huge amount of opportunity for business development and evolution, however the majority of businesses are yet to catch up on these opportunities.
 This is not due to a lack of technical savviness from business colleagues but more from a lack of alignment from technical people, those that understand the art of the possible, which prevents them from seeing opportunities.

 The line between the non-technical and technical people within modern businesses is blurring.
 I am seeing more progressive companies that have blended roles where technical people have a seat at the table.
 They have a seat because they have earnt it through leveraging the art of the possible, technical opportunities, to remove a constraint on the production of business value.
 They are aligned to the real needs of the business and they have the autonomy to deliver solutions to meet those needs.

-This essay is about my story and how DDD helped me learn more about solving problems and helping people to refocus efforts on how solutions are derived, how people  communicate and collaborate, how model-driven design is a collaborative process and how technical people can deliver solutions and identify opportunities that exceed expectations of business colleagues.
+This essay is about my story and how DDD helped me learn more about solving problems and helping people to refocus efforts on how solutions are derived, how people  communicate and collaborate, and how technical people can deliver solutions and identify opportunities that exceed expectations of business colleagues.

 ![Be the art of the possible](../images/scott-millett/artofthepossible.png)